- Location: West Virginia

 Paperwork When Selling a Car in West VirginiaCompare Car Insurance Rates in 3 Steps

-Although the paperwork required when selling a car varies a bit according to the situation, these forms should cover most scenarios:
+Although the paperwork required when selling a car varies according to the situation, these forms should cover most scenarios:

-- A bill of sale (see below for more information)
+- A Bill of Sale (Form DMV-7-TR).
+See below for more information.

-You must submit a Sold Vehicle and Watercraft Notice 60 days after you sell the vehicle.
+You must submit a Sold Vehicle or Watercraft Notice (Form DMV-1-S) no earlier than 60 days after you sell the vehicle.
 This prevents the buyer from operating the vehicle until it's registered in his or her name and, in return, protects you against vehicle liability.